 Watch Matt Cutts explained the Google disavow link tool in the video below.

-Note that he repeatedly mentions that this tool is not required for most Webmasters and site owners as the Google algorithms are smart enough to recognise and understand back links very well.
-He suggests that this tool might be useful for a very select few people who get unnatural back link warnings, and have engaged in link exchanges and link buying activities – but its use is only recommended when all other ways fail to remove these backlinks.
-This is a power tool and used the wrong way can in fact decrease search engine rankings.
+Note that he repeatedly mentions that this tool is not required for most Webmasters and site owners as the Google algorithms are smart enough to recognize and understand backlinks very well.
+He suggests that this tool might be useful for a very select few people who get unnatural backlink warnings, and have engaged in link exchanges and link buying activities – but its use is only recommended when all other ways fail to remove these backlinks.
+This is a powerful tool and used the wrong way can, in fact, decrease search engine rankings.

 How to Disavow BackLinks

 To get started, visit the Google disavow links tool, select your domain name, and get started.